apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup/on-demand-backup.md

 :::note

-The `dataprotection.kubeblocks.io/connection-password` in annotations uses the password of the cluster.
+The `dataprotection.kubeblocks.io/connection-password` in annotations uses the password of the original cluster.

 :::